FDA Recall Policy for Cosmetics

 - implement those changes.

 These are some of the things an FDA investigator will look for if we conduct an inspection related to a recall.
-To learn more about what to expect during a recall-related inspection, you may check FDA's Investigations Operations Manual, Chapter 8 (PDF 2.26 MB).
-To learn more about FDA's policies and procedures regarding recalls, you may check FDA's Regulatory Procedures Manual, Chapter 7, "Recall Procedures."
+To learn more about what to expect during a recall-related inspection, you may check refer to the FDA's Investigations Operations Manual, Chapter 8, "Investigations."
+To learn more about FDA's policies and procedures regarding recalls, you may refer to the FDA's Regulatory Procedures Manual, Chapter 7, "Recall Procedures."

 More Resources

-- Key Legal Concepts: Interstate Commerce, Adulterated, and Misbranded
+- Key Legal Concepts for Cosmetics Industry: Interstate Commerce, Adulterated, and Misbranded

 - Recalls, Market Withdrawals, & Safety Alerts